0xcafed00d/tac08/README.md

 tac08 is an emulation of the runtime part of the Pico-8 fantasy console.
 It takes a .p8 (text format) Pico-8 cart file and runs it closely as possible to the real Pico-8 software.

 ## what isn't tac08?
 tac08 is not a replacement for Pico-8, it provides none of the content creation components of Pico-8, such as code editing, sprite and map creation and music tools.
 You will still require a copy of Pico-8 to make games.
+Also if you just want to run Pico-8 games you will have a much better experience with Pico-8 than tac08

 ## why was tac08 written?
+tac08's target audience are developers that want to do one or more of the following:
 1. To enable Pico-8 games to be run on platforms that Pico-8 itself does not run on.
 2. To embed Pico-8 games within other game engines.
-3. To make it possible to extend the Pico-8 api and allow games to use features not currently supported by Pico-8
+3. To make it possible to extend the Pico-8 api and allow games to use features not currently supported by Pico-8 tac08 was written for my own personal use (specifically for items 1 & 3 above) but I have decided to open source it as others may find it useful.

 ## is it a 100% emulation?
 No. tac08 is still in development, however in my testing, I have found that a large number of the most popular games work correctly.